Associate Vice President, Federal Advocacy

 - Digital Media Strategy

 Ben Parsons is a political professional and senior federal lobbyist.
-He advises clients on Indigenous rights and recognition, climate and energy, industrial policy and the regulation of big tech.
+He advises clients on Indigenous rights and recognition, climate and energy, industrial policy and the regulation of tech.

-A former opposition researcher and senior advisor to the federal Liberal caucus, Ben is known for his extensive network of contacts across politics, government and the news media.
-Ben regularly advises C-suite executives, non-profit directors and elected officials, guiding them to develop and advocate for big, meaningful public policy changes.
+A former opposition researcher and senior advisor to the federal Liberal caucus, Ben is known for his extensive network across politics, government, and the news media.
+Ben regularly advises C-suite executives, non-profit directors, and elected officials, guiding them to develop and advocate for major, meaningful public policy changes.

-Representing some of Canada’s biggest and most consequential organizations, Ben is directly engaged on some of the most difficult policy challenges facing Canada.
-In recent years he has advised clients on the Net Zero Accountability Act, the Digital Charter Implementation Act, the Canadian Environmental Protection Act, the Greenhouse Gas Pollution Pricing Act, and the Impact Assessment Act.
+Representing some of Canada’s biggest organizations, Ben is engaged on some of the most difficult public policy challenges facing Canada.
+In recent years he has advised clients on the Clean Technology Investment Tax Credit, the Digital Charter Implementation Act, the Canadian Environmental Protection Act, the Greenhouse Gas Pollution Pricing Act, and the Impact Assessment Act.